kibook/s1kd-tools/s1kd-instance/README.md

 -w
 Check the applicability of the whole module against the user-defined applicability.
 If the whole module is not applicable, then no instance is created.

+-X &lt;path&gt;
+The XPath expression indicating where the comment specified with -C will be inserted.
+This should be the path to an element where the comment will be inserted as the first child node.
+By default, this is the top of the document.

 -x &lt;CIR&gt;
 Dumps the built-in XSLT used to resolve dependencies for &lt;CIR&gt; CIR type to stdout.
 This can be used as a starting point for a custom XSLT script to be specified with the -r option.